Special-Operations-Brigade/SOB-Docs/fortify/dev.md

         scope = 0; // controls visibility of the preset, scope > 0 makes it visible
-        displayName = ""; // The name of the preset, displayed in the fortify interaction menu backpackOnly = 0; // if this is 1, this preset can only be used with backpacks class Objects {}; // this sub-class contains all objects (from CfgVehicles) that are available in this preset };
+        displayName = ""; // The name of the preset, displayed in the fortify interaction menu backpackOnly = 0; // if this is 1, this preset can only be used with backpacks category = ""; // Presets can be assigned to a category which will make the ace menu less cluttered class Objects {}; // this sub-class contains all objects (from CfgVehicles) that are available in this preset };

     class My_Preset: Default {
         scope = 1;
         displayName = "My Cool Preset";
+        category = "Misc";
         class Objects {
             class _xx_Land_BagFenceShort {
                 name = "Land_BagFenceShort"; // classname in CfgVehicles